-This is a question we get asked often when called for swarm control.
-It’s a good question to ask especially when you see a swarm and are trying to save those bees.
+This is a question we get asked often when called for bee swarm control.
+It’s a good question to ask especially when you see a bee swarm and are trying to save those bees.

 Bees swarm for a few different reasons.

-What time of year bees swarm?
-Spring.
-This is swarm season, as the weather starts to get better, the days longer and the flowers start to wake up from a long winter and so do the bees.
+Spring is swarm season, due to the weather starting to dry up and get warmer.
+The days get longer and the flowers start to wake up from a long winter and so do the bees.

 As the activity starts to increase in the hive so does the drama, I say drama because we are unsure how these decisions are made within the hive.